• Skip to primary navigation

 Breathable – I expected to have some sweaty feet after wearing these for 4 hours around camp in a hot and humid environment.
 I was super surprised that was not the case.
 Due to it having a breathable top made of knitted Coolmax yarn, it allowed my feet to breathe just enough to keep them from being a hot sweaty, smelly mess.

 Good grip – I tested out the grip of the baresocks by walking on large boulders after it had misted.
-The grip is solid and I actually feel more “connected” and stable with the ground than I did with my regular hiking shoes.
+The grip is solid, and I feel more “connected” and stable with the ground than I did with my regular hiking shoes.

 What to Improve